 Why?
 Because it’s the front page of the internet, that’s why.

-Don’t miss out on the latest cat videos the internet has to offer right in your smartphone.
-There are a lot of Reddit apps in the app store today but the one I use is Reddit News that features a sleek material design interface.
-Depends on your preference really.
+Don’t miss out on the latest cat videos the internet has to offer right on your smartphone.
+There are a lot of Reddit apps in the app store today, but the one I use is Reddit News, which features a sleek material design interface.
+It really depends on your preference.

 Flipboard